saidIssaoui/flutter_employe_manager/README.md

 Overall, the "flutter_employe_manager" application is a powerful tool for managers who want to keep track of their employees and manage their tasks efficiently.
 It is designed to be user-friendly, secure, and to provide real-time location tracking which allows managers to make better decisions and ensures that their employees are on track to complete their tasks.

 There are many great applications to manage and track your employees available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a flutter application so amazing that it'll be the last one you ever need -- I think this is it.
+I want to create a flutter application so amazing that it'll be the last one you ever need .

 Here's why:
 * Your time should be focused on excuting the task.
 The application will give you location and guide you through your task.